Penrith Australian Football Club: 1994–2008: Back In Higher Division - Under 18s Add New Dimension to Club

 Season 1999 saw a great improvement in the club's on field performances.
 Both First and Reserve grades were in finals contention until the latter stages of the season, ultimately missing out on the playoffs.
 The Under 18 competition was split into two divisions, with Penrith playing in the second division and making it through to the First Semi-Final.
-Mark Egan(Crab) showed a glimpse of things to come by finishing runner-up in the Hart Medal in that competition.
+Mark Egan showed a glimpse of things to come by finishing runner-up in the Hart Medal in that competition.